Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 Want to improve your mobility fast?
 Check out this video on hip mobility and shoulder mobility.

 Even just 5-10 minutes of mobility work per day will make a huge difference in how natural and elegant your poses look during your session.
-For those that thrive in a group environment, yoga classes are a great way to practice becoming more mobile.
+For those that thrive in a group environment, yoga classes are also a great way to improve your mobility.

 Sleep: The Secret Weapon for Better Results